sunlab9/vemurafenib-transcriptome-analysis/README.md

 These genes were significantly upregulated following vemurafenib treatment and are involved in key cancer-related pathways.

+## 🧠 Biological Interpretation
+Among the top upregulated genes, **NUPR1** and **CD36** have been previously associated with stress response and cancer cell survival.
+Notably, **NUPR1** is involved in the **p53 signaling pathway**, which was also identified as significantly enriched in KEGG analysis.
+This suggests that vemurafenib treatment may trigger a **stress-induced p53-mediated apoptotic response**.

+However, the upregulation of **CD36**, known to promote **lipid uptake and metastasis**, might indicate **adaptive survival mechanisms**.
+These insights align with prior studies indicating **complex responses to BRAF inhibition** in melanoma cells.

 ## 📊 Visualizations
 - Differential expression heatmap
 - KEGG pathway barplots
 - Volcano plot

-🧠 Interpretation & Biological Insights
-Among the top upregulated genes, NUPR1 and CD36 have been previously associated with stress response and cancer cell survival.
-Notably, NUPR1 is involved in the p53 signaling pathway, which was also identified as significantly enriched in KEGG analysis.
-This suggests that vemurafenib treatment may trigger a stress-induced p53-mediated apoptotic response.
-However, the upregulation of CD36, known to promote lipid uptake and metastasis, might indicate adaptive survival mechanisms.
-These insights align with prior studies indicating complex responses to BRAF inhibition in melanoma cells.